So it’s happened. You’ve hit the dreaded terrible twos.

 3. Remove the audience, if possible.
 Full-blown tantrums in 2 year olds in public can be a terrifying and mortifying thing for parents to handle.
 But your 2 year old will very quickly work out that you are more likely to give in if there is an audience around.
 Therefore, you must remain even more consistent during these tantrums and if you can, take your child to a place where there is no one to ‘perform’ to.

 7. Comfort after the event.
 You cannot force a tantrum to come to an end.
-Nor can you expect your toddler to listen to you in the middle of a tantrum.
+Nor can you expect your toddler to listen to you mid – tantrum.
 Therefore, wait it out and once it’s over, cuddle your little one, look at a book together and have a calming and non-accusatory chat about what happened.

 How To Prevent Tantrums In 2 Year Olds From Happening